In this guide

 To be a ROPS, the overseas scheme must meet the conditions to be an ‘overseas pension scheme’ and a ‘recognised overseas pension scheme’.
 These conditions are covered in HMRC’s Pensions Tax Manual.

 A ROPS should not be confused with a QROPS.
 QROPS status is only relevant where funds are being transferred from a UK scheme to an overseas scheme.
-For the payment to be an authorised transfer, the receiving scheme must be a QROPS.
+For the transfer to be an authorised payment, the receiving scheme must be a QROPS.
 Further information on QROPS can be found in the Pensions Tax Manual.
+You can also read more about transfers to overseas schemes in this guide.

 When a transfer from an overseas scheme is accepted into a UK scheme, the transferred fund becomes subject to the UK scheme's rules regarding when and how benefits can be taken and what can be paid as pension benefits.